Title 16: Education

 (c) The educational support team for each public school in the district shall be composed of staff from a variety of teaching and support positions and shall:

-(1) Determine which enrolled students require additional assistance to be successful in school or to complete secondary school based on indicators set forth in guidelines developed by the commissioner, such as academic progress, attendance, behavior, or poverty.
+(1) Determine which enrolled students require additional assistance to be successful in school or to complete secondary school based on indicators set forth in guidelines developed by the Secretary, such as academic progress, attendance, behavior, or poverty.
 The educational support team shall pay particular attention to students during times of academic or personal transition.

 (2) Identify the classroom accommodations, remedial services, and other supports that have been provided to the identified student.